 - 11.4 Grievance Procedure Steps.
 A grievance shall be handled in the following manner: - 11.4.1 Step 1.
 The aggrieved employee(s) shall present the grievance orally to their immediate supervisor within five working days of its occurrence, not including the day of the occurrence.
 The supervisor shall give an oral reply within five working days of the date of presentation of the grievance, not including the date of the presentation.
 If the grievance is resolved at Step 1, the supervisor shall prepare a memorandum to the grievant(s) setting forth the terms of the resolution.
 A copy of this memorandum should be sent to the Department Director and Personnel Director at the time it is sent to the grievant. - 11.4.2 Step 2.
 If the grievance is not settled in Step 1, the employee(s) must submit the grievance in writing, dated and signed by the aggrieved employee(s).
 The written grievance shall be presented to the Department Director within five working days after the supervisor's oral reply is given not including the day the answer is given.
 The Department Director shall reply in writing to the grievance within five working days of the date of the presentation of the written grievance, not including the day of the presentation.
 If the grievance is resolved at Step 2, the Department Director shall prepare a memorandum to the grievant(s), setting forth the terms of the resolution.
 The Personnel Director should be provided a copy of this memorandum at the time it is sent to the grievant(s). - 11.4.3 Step 3.
 If the grievance is not settled in Step 2, the grievance may be presented in writing to a committee.
 The grievance should be presented to the Personnel Director who will form a committee composed of a City employee not affected by the grievance selected by the aggrieved employee(s), the Personnel Director and a Department Director not associated with the department involved within seven days of receiving the grievance.
 This committee shall select a chair from its members.
 The committee shall meet within five working days of receiving the grievance to review all pertinent correspondence, records and information.
 The committee shall present its recommendations along with all pertinent correspondence, records, information and an audio recording of the committee's meeting to the City Manager within five working days of the hearing.
 The City Manager shall reply to the grievant(s) in writing within ten working days of the presentation of the written recommendation from the Committee.
 A copy of City Manager's reply shall be sent to the Personnel Director at the time it is sent to the grievant(s).
 The employee may choose to skip the committee process.
 In that event, the employee shall go directly to the City Manager with the grievance. - 11.4.4 Step 4.
-If the grievance is not settled in Step 2 and the aggrieved employee(s) elects not to utilize the grievance committee process of Step 3, the matter may be appealed in writing to the City Manager within five working days of the date the employee receives the Department Director's written decision.
-The aggrieved employee(s) should submit a written request for a hearing with the City Manager to the Personnel Director.
+If the grievance is not settled in Step 2 and the aggrieved employee(s) elects not to utilize the grievance committee process of Step 3, the matter may be appealed in writing to the Office of Administrative Hearings within five working days of the date the employee receives the Department Director's written decision.
+The aggrieved employee(s) should submit a written request for a hearing to the Personnel Director, who will then submit a request for a hearing with the Office of Administrative Hearings.
 The aggrieved employee(s) should attach copies of all information pertaining to the grievance to the request.
-The City Manager will schedule a hearing within ten working days of receiving the request.
-At the hearing the employee(s) will state the reasons for the grievance.
-The Department Director shall have an opportunity to present their position.
-Witnesses may be called to testify by either party, however witnesses cannot be compelled to testify or appear.
-The hearing shall be closed to the public.
-The City Manager shall reply to the grievance in writing within seven working days of meeting with the grievant(s).
-Copies of the written decision shall be given to the grievant(s), the Department Director and the Personnel Director.